 We offer several self-guided tours of the museum.
-Each takes you on a tour of highlights from the museum's collections and is about an hour to complete.
+Each offers highlights from the museum's collections and takes about an hour to complete.
 A family guide for America On the Move features games, questions, and directed-looking activities to engage young visitors.
-You may download the guides now, or request a copy at an information desk when you arrive.
+You may download guides and use them digitally on a personal smart device or print them out for your visit.

 Many visitors find that about two hours is the right amount of time.
 Take into account your family's interests and needs when arranging your day, and plan to take lots of breaks, especially if you have very young children.

-Please send your questions to us at email@example.com.
-A member of our staff will respond to your inquiry as promptly as possible, usually within five business days.
+Send your questions to us at NMAHVisitorServices@si.edu.
+A member of our staff will respond to your inquiry as promptly as possible, usually within three business days.